A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

-\subsubsection{Null models.}
+In this section, we introduce mining \textit{tools} for hypergraph structural patterns.\footnote{{See the conventional usage of the term ``tools'' for pairwise graphs in, e.g., \citep{chakrabarti2022graph}.}} {In general, tools include anything that can be used for defining or mining hypergraph structural patterns.
+Typical tools include null models, structural elements, and structural quantities.} In Figure~\ref{fig:tools:taxonomoy}, we provide an overview taxonomy for the tools we shall introduce below.

+\subsection{Null models}

 We first introduce \textit{null models}.
 The concept of null models is very important for significance testing~\citep{raes2007null}, where one typically shows that the observed phenomena can hardly happen in null models, and thus shows the observed phenomena are significant, nontrivial, or surprising.
-For pairwise graphs, many random graph models have been used as null models, including the Erd{\H{o}}s-R{\'e}nyi model~\citep{Erdos1984OnTE}, the Chung-Lu model~\citep{chung2002average}, the Barab\'{a}si-Albert model~\citep{barabasi1999emergence}.
-Null models are usually based on simple (if any) information on the graph, and thus they easily fail to capture the properties of real-world graphs in a comprehensive way.
+For pairwise graphs, many random graph models have been used as null models, including the Erd{\H{o}}s-R{\'e}nyi model~\citep{Erdos1984OnTE} and the Chung-Lu model~\citep{chung2002average}.
+Null models are hypergraph generative models that typically (1) rely on basic information (e.g., node degrees and edge sizes) and (2) lack designs or mechanisms to reproduce realistic patterns beyond the given information.
+Thus, they easily fail to capture the properties of real-world hypergraphs in a comprehensive way.
+In contrast, hypergraph generative models discussed as ``generators'' in Section~\ref{sec:generators} are designed to effectively reproduce realistic structural patterns.
+In addition, null models and generators serve distinct purposes.
+Null models are primarily used for comparison with real hypergraphs, such as in hypothesis testing or validating the significance of a pattern observed in real-world hypergraphs.
+In contrast, generators aim to reproduce realistic patterns observed in real-world hypergraphs, helping to explain and understand the underlying mechanisms that produce these patterns.

 \nullmodel{Configuration model.} The configuration model is designed to generate random hypergraphs preserving the distributions of node degrees and hyperedge sizes~\citep{chodrow2020configuration}.
 This differs from the configuration model for pairwise graphs, which only preserves degree distributions.
 Note that there are more advanced hypergraph generators that can be seen as generalized configuration models.
 We will introduce them in Section~\ref{sec:generators}.
 In practice, one can either use stub matching, which is fast but potentially produces hyperedges with duplicated nodes, or use pairwise reshuffling, which avoids hyperedges with duplicated nodes but is slow~\citep{chodrow2020configuration}.